Skip to main content

 Why a survey now?

 The 2019 habitat survey reported an alarming loss of grassland.
 Rough grassland is the Barn Owl’s preferred hunting habitat.
 If this is lost through changing land use, our Barn Owls cannot thrive.
 At present we do not know what is happening to the island’s Barn Owl population.
-This survey, together with ringing data, will establish baseline data about the number of breeding pairs and chicks.
+This survey, together with ringing data, is establishing baseline data about the number of breeding pairs and chicks.

 Why Barn Owls?

-Barn Owls are an indicator species.
-This means any decrease in their numbers is an early warning sign that there are problems in the wider environment.
+Barn Owls, like bats, are an indicator species.
+This means any significant decrease in their numbers is an early warning sign that there are problems in the wider environment.

 Stage 1 - Desk Research